itisaasim/AWS-Notes/README.md

 - **📙 CloudFormation Best Practices**

     *→ Explore best practices for writing, organizing, and deploying CloudFormation templates.*

+  Event-Driven Architecture
+📘 Definition
+Event-driven architecture (EDA) is a software architecture paradigm where components of the system communicate with each other by producing and consuming events.
+In AWS, event-driven systems enable decoupled and scalable applications by using services like Amazon SNS (Simple Notification Service), Amazon SQS (Simple Queue Service), and Amazon EventBridge.
+These services facilitate asynchronous communication and event handling, ensuring real-time data flow and responsive systems.

+🌍 Why Use Event-Driven Architecture?
+Loose Coupling: Services can communicate without needing to know about each other's internal workings, improving modularity and flexibility.

+Scalability: Event-driven systems scale automatically based on the volume of events, ensuring optimal performance.

+Asynchronous Processing: Processes can run independently, enabling non-blocking workflows and improving system responsiveness.

+Fault Tolerance: Since components are decoupled, failure in one part of the system does not directly affect others.

+🔧 Core Services for Event-Driven Architecture in AWS Amazon SNS (Simple Notification Service)

+Amazon SNS is a fully managed messaging service used to send messages, notifications, or events to a large number of recipients.
+It supports publish-subscribe (pub/sub) communication, where a single message can be sent to multiple subscribers (e.g., email, Lambda, HTTP endpoints, SQS).

+Push Mechanism: SNS pushes notifications or events to subscribers without requiring them to poll for messages.

+High Availability: SNS is highly available and scales automatically with traffic.

+Use Cases:

+Sending notifications to users (SMS, email).

+Triggering AWS Lambda functions upon events (e.g., a new file uploaded to S3).

+Broadcasting system alerts or operational updates.

+Example: SNS Topic and Subscription

+bash
+Copy
+Edit
+# Create an SNS topic
+aws sns create-topic --name MyTopic

+# Subscribe to the topic with an email address
+aws sns subscribe --topic-arn arn:aws:sns:us-east-1:123456789012:MyTopic --protocol email --notification-endpoint user@example.com
+Best Practices:

+Use SNS to decouple services and send notifications in a scalable manner.

+Leverage SNS's filtering feature to send targeted messages to specific subscribers.

+Set up dead-letter queues (DLQs) for messages that cannot be delivered to subscribers.

+Amazon SQS (Simple Queue Service)

+Amazon SQS is a fully managed message queue service that enables decoupling of components within a distributed system.
+It allows message queues to temporarily store messages for asynchronous processing by consumers.

+FIFO & Standard Queues: SQS provides two types of queues—Standard (best-effort ordering, at least once delivery) and FIFO (first-in-first-out, exactly-once delivery).

+Message Retention: Messages can be retained in the queue for a configurable period (up to 14 days).

+Use Cases:

+Decoupling microservices that need to asynchronously process messages.

+Storing and processing tasks that need to be handled in sequence (e.g., job processing).

+Buffering requests to prevent overloading downstream services.

+Example: Sending and Receiving Messages from SQS

+bash
+Copy
+Edit
+# Create an SQS queue
+aws sqs create-queue --queue-name MyQueue

+# Send a message to the queue
+aws sqs send-message --queue-url https://sqs.us-east-1.amazonaws.com/123456789012/MyQueue --message-body "My first message"

+# Receive messages from the queue
+aws sqs receive-message --queue-url https://sqs.us-east-1.amazonaws.com/123456789012/MyQueue Best Practices:

+Use SQS to ensure asynchronous processing and decouple services.

+Set up visibility timeouts to prevent multiple consumers from processing the same message.

+Use DLQs to capture undelivered or unprocessed messages and prevent data loss.

+Amazon EventBridge (Event Management)

+Amazon EventBridge is a serverless event bus service that facilitates event-driven architectures by routing events from AWS services, integrated SaaS applications, and custom applications.
+EventBridge helps manage, filter, and route events to various targets such as AWS Lambda, SQS, SNS, Step Functions, or any HTTP endpoint.

+Schema Registry: EventBridge includes a schema registry that stores event schemas, making it easier to understand and work with event data.

+Event Bus: EventBridge organizes events into event buses, where you can configure rules to route events based on specific patterns.

+Use Cases:

+Integrating AWS services and SaaS applications into event-driven architectures.

+Routing events from AWS CloudTrail, AWS Config, or other sources to automate workflows.

+Building real-time data pipelines or stream processing architectures.

+Example: EventBridge Rule to Trigger Lambda

+bash
+Copy
+Edit
+# Create a custom event bus
+aws events create-event-bus --name MyEventBus

+# Create an event rule that triggers Lambda when an event matches the pattern
+aws events put-rule --name MyRule --event-bus-name MyEventBus --event-pattern '{"source": ["my.custom.source"]}' --targets 'Id'="MyLambdaTarget",Arn="arn:aws:lambda:us-east-1:123456789012:function:MyLambda"
+Best Practices:

+Use EventBridge to centralize event routing and make it easier to integrate multiple services.

+Leverage event filtering to reduce the number of events processed by targets and improve efficiency.

+Use EventBridge’s dead-letter queues (DLQ) to capture events that could not be delivered to their intended targets.

+📊 How These Services Work Together
+SNS and SQS can be used in conjunction to build scalable, fault-tolerant systems.
+SNS is used to publish events to multiple subscribers, while SQS can be used to queue messages for asynchronous processing.

+EventBridge acts as an advanced event bus for more complex event management, including custom event patterns, filtering, and routing events across AWS services, integrated SaaS applications, and custom applications.

+Workflow Orchestration: Combine SNS/SQS with AWS Step Functions to manage complex workflows, and use Lambda functions to process events.

+✅ Best Practices for Event-Driven Architecture
+✅ Use SNS for Broadcasting: When multiple systems need to react to the same event, SNS is ideal for sending notifications to multiple subscribers.

+✅ Use SQS for Message Queuing: For long-running or delayed processing, use SQS to decouple components and ensure that messages are processed asynchronously.

+✅ Leverage EventBridge for Integration: Use EventBridge to route events between AWS services and external systems in a decoupled manner.

+✅ Use Dead-Letter Queues: Ensure that events that cannot be processed or delivered are captured for later analysis and retry.

+🚫 What Not to Do
+❌ Don’t Use SNS for Point-to-Point Communication: SNS is designed for broadcasting events, not for direct communication between two services.
+Use SQS or EventBridge for point-to-point messaging.

+❌ Don’t Forget to Set Up Monitoring: Ensure that your event-driven systems are monitored properly, and alerts are set up to identify issues with event processing.

+❌ Don’t Overload Queues: Ensure that SQS queues are properly scaled, and consider using multiple queues or partitioning to prevent performance bottlenecks.

+📚 Want to Learn More?
+📘 Amazon SNS Documentation
+→ Learn how to use SNS to send messages and notifications to multiple subscribers.

+📗 Amazon SQS Documentation
+→ Explore how SQS enables asynchronous processing and message queuing.

+📙 Amazon EventBridge Documentation
+→ Discover how to manage, filter, and route events using EventBridge to integrate services.

 ### **AWS Certifications Overview**